Why is Coffee Valuable?

 Transportation and Oil Prices

-Coffee growers have to transport their beans to consumers and businesses across the world, and all forms of transportation require fuel.
+Coffee growers have to transport their beans to consumers and businesses around the world, and all forms of transportation require fuel.
 The price of oil can have a major impact on the price of coffee.

 Disruptions to refinery operations can cause the price of gasoline to rise.
 Buyers of coffee should expect prices for the commodity to have a positive relationship with energy prices.